Tillie Anderson: Record-holder as a cycling star

-Anderson held records for practically every distance from sprinting to endurance.
-She once rode a half-mile in 52 seconds; on another occasion she rode 100 miles in six hours, 52 minutes and 15 seconds.
+Anderson held records for distance from sprinting to endurance.
+She once rode a half-mile in 52 seconds; on another occasion she rode 100 miles in 6 hours, 52 minutes and 15 seconds.
 She is reported to have entered 130 races in her career and was first over the finish mark in all but seven races.
-She remained the unofficial Champion of the World until retiring in 1902, when women were barred from racing due in part to the level of danger involved in the sport and the suppression of women in sports.
+She remained active in her career until retiring in 1902, when women were barred from racing due in part to the level of danger involved in the sport and the suppression of women in sports.